You want to fetch a file with HTTP from a specific URL or POST files to a web page.

 because the destination page should always exist because it handles receiving the file data.

-HttpFileItem -utility class
+HttpFileItem

 class that inherits the FileItem